-When working on an application, you may want to mark some parts of your code for future reference: areas to optimize and improve, possible changes, questions to be discussed, etc. In WebStorm, you can add special types of comments that are highlighted in the editor and listed in the TODO Tool Window.
+When working on an application, you may want to mark some parts of your code for future reference: areas to optimize and improve, possible changes, questions to be discussed, and so on.
+In WebStorm, you can add special types of comments that are highlighted in the editor and listed in the TODO tool window.

 Using default patterns

 By default, WebStorm recognizes two patterns — the words